trueheart78/trueheart78.com/games.md

    - Great sense of humor.
    - Stan Lee really needs to stop getting into sticky situations.
    - Solid A game.
+1. Far Cry 5 (PS4)
+   - I enjoyed the world.
+   - The story felt like it needed better pacing.
+   - Being chased by "cutscene bullets" is not my idea of good way to "push the story forward".
+   - Fun, yes.
+Likely to end up on my GotY list?
+No.

 <!-- beaten:end -->
 <a name='jettisoned'></a>